ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For version `2023-05-30` or later
 {: #version-2023-05-30-beta}

-Support for API beta version `2023-05-30` was removed on 14 July 2023, and the `targets` property was removed.
 This feature is now generally available.
 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#8-august-2023).

+Support for beta API beta versions earlier than `2023-05-30` was removed on 14 July 2023, and the `targets` property was removed.
 {: attention}

 This release introduced the following features for users with accounts that have access to file shares.